EShenoda/Android-Illustrations/README.md

 ### Collection Widgets

-__Main concept__: Build an application that shows images that are stored on the device.
+__Main concept__: Build an application that displays images from the user's gallery.
 The application will also contain two widgets which show the images from the device in two different ways.
 The user should be able to select an image from either the app or the widgets to view the full size images in the built-in image viewer app.

 Topics of research: